bjork-dev/bjork-dev.github.io/_posts/2021-09-28-cloud-migration.markdown

 ## What is Virtual Private Cloud?

-A VPC is a public cloud offering that lets an enterprise establish its own private cloud-like computing environment on shared [public cloud](https://www.ibm.com/cloud/public) infrastructure.
-A VPC gives an enterprise the ability to define and control a virtual network that is logically isolated from all other public cloud tenants, creating a private, secure place on the public cloud.
+A VPC is a public cloud service that lets  you establish your own private cloud-like computing environment on shared public cloud infrastructure.
+A VPC gives you the ability to define and control a virtual network that is logically isolated from all other public cloud tenants, creating a private, secure place on the public cloud.

-A VPC’s logical isolation is implemented using virtual network functions and security features that give an enterprise customer granular control over which IP addresses or applications can access particular resources.
-It is analogous to the “friends-only” or “public/private” controls on social media accounts used to restrict who can or can’t see your otherwise public posts.
+A VPC’s logical isolation is implemented using virtual network functions and security features that give a customer complete control over which IP addresses or applications can access particular resources.

-### Features
+### Features of VPC

-- **Agility:** Control the size of your virtual network and deploy cloud resources whenever your business needs them.
-You can scale these resources dynamically and in real-time.
+- **Control:** Control the size of your virtual network and deploy cloud resources whenever your business needs them.
+You can scale these resources just like on a public cloud.
-- **Availability:** Redundant resources and highly fault-tolerant availability zone architectures mean your applications and workloads are highly available.
+- **Availability:** Redundant resources and fault-tolerant availability zone architectures mean your applications and workloads are available.
 - **Security:** Because the VPC is a logically isolated network, your data and applications won’t share space or mix with those of the cloud provider’s other customers.
 You have full control over how resources and workloads are accessed, and by whom.
-- **Affordability:** VPC customers can take advantage of the public cloud’s cost-effectiveness, such as saving on hardware costs, labor times, and other resources.
+- **Affordability:** VPC customers can take advantage of the public cloud’s cost-effectiveness, such as saving on hardware costs, low latency, and other resources.